spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### file.hash
 `file.hash(path: str) -> str`

-The <b>file.hash</b> takes a sha256 hash of the file specified in path.
+The <b>file.hash</b> method returns a sha256 hash of the file specified in `path`.

 ### file.is_dir
 `file.is_dir(path: str) -> bool`

-The <b>file.is_dir</b> checks if a path exists and is a directory.
-If it doesn't exist or is not a directory it will return false.
+The <b>file.is_dir</b> method checks if a path exists and is a directory.
+If it doesn't exist or is not a directory it will return `False`.

 ### file.is_file
 `file.is_file(path: str) -> bool`

-The <b>file.is_file</b> checks if a path exists and is a file.
-If it doesn't exist or is not a file it will return false.
+The <b>file.is_file</b> method checks if a path exists and is a file.
+If it doesn't exist or is not a file it will return `False`.

 ### file.mkdir
 `file.mkdir(path: str) -> None`